In revamped Jeep Wrangler, big changes are beneath the skin

 Nov.
 29, 2017

-When Fiat Chrysler engineers and designers set out to revamp the venerable Jeep Wrangler for the first time in a decade, they didn't want to mess much with its looks.
+Fiat Chrysler has revamped the venerable Jeep Wrangler for the first time in a decade.

-Changes, they know well, could upset loyal buyers who love the Wrangler's exterior that dates to its roots as a durable military vehicle in World War II.
+Fiat Chrysler's engineers and designers didn't want to mess much with looks, knowing that changes could upset loyal buyers who love the Wrangler's exterior that date to its roots as a durable military vehicle in World War II.